Is Resonant Inc. (RESN) a Keeper?

 Craig Hallum, on the other hand, stated in their research note that they expect to see RESN reach a price target of $4, previously predicting the price at $5.
 The rating they have provided for RESN stocks is “Buy” according to the report published on May 09th, 2019.

-During the last 5 trading sessions, RESN fell by -11.77%, which changed the moving average for the period of 200-days by +240.61% in comparison to the 20-day moving average, which settled at $4.82.
-In addition, Resonant Inc. saw 112.08% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, RESN rose by +5.65%, which changed the moving average for the period of 200-days by +285.29% in comparison to the 20-day moving average, which settled at $5.46.
+In addition, Resonant Inc. saw 147.17% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading